Christopher-K-Long/Suzuki-Trotter-Evolver/docs/user_guide/state_vector_evolution.md

-# State Vector Evolution
+# State Vector and Unitary Evolution

 We saw in [Quick Start](getting_started.md#quick-start) how we could implement a simulation of a Rabi Oscillation.
-Here we will first break down the error in the simulation and how to control this error before moving onto other ways we can propagate state vectors.
+Here we will first break down the error in the simulation and how to control this error before moving onto other ways we can propagate state vectors and unitaries.

 ## Integration method and errors